dansheffler/dtsheffler.com/cv.md

     Ancient Philosophy.

 **Competence**:
-    Philosophy of Religion, Contemporary Metaphysics (especially
-    metaphysics of free will and metaphysics of time), and Medieval Philosophy.
+    Medieval Philosophy, Philosophy of Religion, and Contemporary Metaphysics (especially metaphysics of free will and metaphysics of time).

 #### Education ####

-PhD, Philosophy, University of Kentucky, (in progress, expected graduation in 2017).
+PhD, Philosophy, University of Kentucky, 2017.

 M.A., Philosophy, University of Kentucky, 2012.